KarthikKrishnaMCS/mock-test-platform/README.md

-# AI Powered Mock Test Platform for JEE and NEET
+# AI-Powered Mock Test Platform for JEE and NEET

 ## Project Overview